Elder Justice Act Reporting Requirements

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-The federal law requires certain nursing homes and residential care facilities to notify staff of the Elder Justice Act reporting requirements.
+The EJA is an abuse prevention law.
+Certain nursing homes and residential care facilities must notify caregiver staff of the Elder Justice Act reporting requirements.
+The federal law applies to people over 60 and is the first federal legislation to address elder abuse.

-The Act applies to any "long-term care facility" that received at least $10,000 in federal funds during the preceding year.
-The Act defines a facility as a residential care provider that arranges for or directly provides long-term care.
+The Act applies to any "long-term care facility" that receives at least $10,000 in federal funding during the preceding year.
+A long-term care facility is a residential care provider that offers supportive health services to older people.

 Examples of long-term care facilities under the Act include: